remziatay/v-react/README.md

 # v-react

-This is a small library that lets you use [Vue](https://github.com/vuejs/vue)'s directives in React.
+This is a small utility that lets you use [Vue](https://github.com/vuejs/vue)'s directives in React.
 Available directives are:

 - vIf
 - vElse